- Campus Connection

 This upper level course examines modern case law and statutes that protect consumers from unfair and deceptive practices, with an emphasis on regulation of consumer financial transactions.
 The course covers a range of topics, such as consumer credit regulations, debt collection practices, and predatory lending.
 During the semester, we will examine how well our legal institutions respond to consumer protection concerns and how those institutions might respond more effectively.
 Additionally, because so much of consumer protection law is embodied in federal or state statutes, the course will incorporate statutory interpretation skills.

-This course will cover Investigation of Crime (the exclusionary sanction, constitutional doctrines relating to law enforcement conduct, issuance and execution of arrest and search warrants, detentions of persons and related searches, "warrantless" searches, electronic surveillance, interrogation and confessions, undercover investigations, grand jury investigative functions, and eyewitness identification).
+This course will cover the constitutional rights and actual practices associated with criminal investigations from the occurrence of the crime to trial (the exclusionary sanction, constitutional doctrines relating to law enforcement conduct, issuance and execution of arrest and search warrants, detentions of persons and related searches, "warrantless" searches, electronic surveillance, interrogation and confessions, undercover investigations, grand jury investigative functions, and eyewitness identification).

 Criminal Procedure II - #286 - 3 credits